D&D: How Planescape Was Painted – Tony DiTerlizzi

 Tony DiTerlizzi made Planescape what it is today.
 Sure, he also had the benefit of some of the most creative writing to come out of the TSR studio days, with imaginative worlds outlined, but the look and feel of the campaign setting, that’s all DiTerlizzi.
 He gave demons and devils a new coat of paint, reimagined modrons and whole swaths of the cosmos into a distinct look that will forever belong to Planescape.

-And on the latest episode of Dragon Talk, the legendary artist stopped by to talk about the setting-defining art, as well as his journey through the years.
+A while back on Dragon Talk, the legendary artist stopped by to talk about the setting-defining art, as well as his journey through the years.
 It’s fascinating stuff, and the Dragon Talk segment gives some insightful looks into what went into building the beloved setting.
 You can find the full segment below, and read on for a look at what went into painting Planescape.

 #1 New York Times bestselling author and illustrator, Tony DiTerlizzi, has been creating children’s books for over twenty years.
 From fanciful picture books like THE SPIDER & THE FLY, to chapter books like THE SEARCH FOR WONDLA, DiTerlizzi imbues his stories with rich imagination.
 With Holly Black, he created the middle-grade series, THE SPIDERWICK CHRONICLES, which has sold 20 million copies, been adapted into a feature film, and translated in over thirty countries.
 The Norman Rockwell museum’s retrospective, “Never Abandon Imagination”, featured artwork from the beginning of DiTerlizzi’s career as a contributing artist for DUNGEONS & DRAGONS and broke attendance records.
 He has been featured in Time magazine, USA Today, CNN, PBS, NPR the BBC and The Today Show.